IASB's Mission, Vision & More

 To educate, support, and inspire public school boards in their pursuit of world-class education for all students in Iowa.

 All Iowa school boards demonstrate effective governance practices to foster commitment to a vision of success for all students, bring voice to the needs of the community, and ensure that Iowa public schools lead the nation.

 Service | Innovation | Accountability

 Our Strategic GoalsGoal #1:

-To provide board development opportunities and resources that meet member needs for effective governance.Goal #2:
+To provide resources and engage board members with board development opportunities that meet member needs for effective governance.Goal #2:

 Who We Serve

 IASB members include boards of education for Iowa’s public school districts, area education agencies and community colleges.
 In addition to board members themselves, IASB provides important support services for roles that work closely

 with boards: superintendents, business officials, board secretaries and school attorneys.School Boards